Habibmaryam/real-time-tracking-solution/README.md

 We took the following steps

-Collection & Compillation of Data: Data was collected through primary method of collection by  sharing the link to the questionnaire on various E-channels such as Instagram, WhatsApp, Twitter, and one on one communication
+Collection & Compilation of Data: Data was collected through the primary method of collection by  sharing the link to the questionnaire on various E-channels such as Instagram, WhatsApp, Twitter, and one-on-one communication

-Google Colab: for analysis using Python language
+Google Colab was used for analysis using Python language

 ---
 ## STEPS